 - When a program is adding XML document files to a directory concurrently with another program that is moving XML document files to different directory using the C library function rename or the Windows API function MoveFile, it is possible for the wrong file to be moved or for the file to be moved to the wrong location.
 This failure can occur without the participation of XML Extensions. - When a large number of XML document files are written to a directory by XML Extensions using XML EXPORT FILE (on page 29), it is possible that files will not be placed in the directory and no error will be returned by the operating system either to XML Extensions or to the program issuing the statement.
-It appears that the FAT32 file system may be limited to 65,535 files per directory (at least under certain conditions).
-Furthermore, if long filenames are used, multiple directory entries may be needed for each filename, further reducing the number of files per directory.
+The FAT32 file system is limited to 65,534 files per directory or even fewer if long filenames are used, as those occupy more than one directory entry.
+NTFS and REFS have no such limitations.

-For these reasons, Micro Focus recommends that directory polling not be used on Windows running with FAT32 file systems.
-Windows with the NTFS file system and UNIX file systems do not demonstrate this problem.
+For these reasons, Micro Focus recommends that directory polling not be used on Microsoft Windows running with FAT32 file systems.
+Microsoft Windows with the NTFS or REFS file system and UNIX file systems do not demonstrate this problem.